Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 For the sake of this example, the issuer will also be the subject of the data credential.

-We also need a UUID for our Guardian - we will use `bd07af81-ea0e-4ef2-9846-d410a3cfcdf0` for this example.
+We also need a UUID for our Guardian - we will use an arbitrary value of `bd07af81-ea0e-4ef2-9846-d410a3cfcdf0` for this example.

 Finally, we need at least one topic to use, or two if we want to use different topics for our data credential announcements and selective disclsoure request/response flows.

-You can create topics with the [hedera-did-register-ipfs-example](https://github.com/Meeco/hedera-did-register-ipfs-example) repository or [write your own short script using the Hedera SDK](https://docs.hedera.com/hedera/sdks-and-apis/sdks/consensus-service/create-a-topic).
+You can create topics with `yarn mktopic` from the [hedera-did-register-ipfs-example](https://github.com/Meeco/hedera-did-register-ipfs-example) repository, or [write your own short script using the Hedera SDK](https://docs.hedera.com/hedera/sdks-and-apis/sdks/consensus-service/create-a-topic).

 See [Appendix A](#appendix-a) for full details of each DID.